abbashosseini/PersianDT/README.md

 </p>

-####About
+# About
-persianDT its for persian guys WANT date in PERSIN LANGUAGE more readable and freindly and most important easy use generate and create such dates for them. you can access date in two ways :
+persianDT its for guys WANT date in PERSIN LANGUAGE more readable and freindly and most important easy use generate and create such dates for them. you can access date in two ways :